 - Evaluate the curriculum change process and the role of the educator.

 - Identify and assess criteria needed for curriculum evaluation.

 - Develop a professional development plan that recognizes common curriculum issues for today’s educator.

 - Integrate a biblical worldview that addresses the needs of the learner within instructional practices through curriculum evaluation.

 - Synthesize current research on curriculum evaluation into a formal assessment plan.

-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to provide a thread in response to the provided prompt for each forum.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to provide a thread in response to the provided prompt for each Discussion.
 Each thread must be 300 words and demonstrate course-related knowledge with a minimum of 2 citations in current APA format.
 In addition to the thread, the student is required to reply to 2 other classmates’ threads.
 Each reply must be 150 words with a minimum of 1 citation in current APA format.
 (MLO: B, C, F)

 Based upon the assigned course readings, the candidate will take what he/she has learned to evaluate published articles on technology with ethical and social responsibility implications.
 The candidate must show his/her understanding of technology and its effects on individuals and/or society.
 (MLO: B, C, F)